OSGeo/grass-website/content/news/2022_06_03_GRASS_GIS_8_2_0_released.md

 and many other additions.
 A new _grass.jupyter_ package is now included for interacting with Jupyter notebooks.
 Single window graphical user interface is available in GUI settings. _r.series_ and three other modules are newly parallelized.
-Additionally, the releases includes a series of scripting, packaging, and reproducibility improvements.
+Additionally, the release includes a series of scripting, packaging, and reproducibility improvements.

 <a href="/images/news/jupyter_interactive_viewshed.png">